iva2k/svelte-blank-20221125/CREATING.md

 Note that web platform is not yet supported [#31](https://github.com/capacitor-community/barcode-scanner/issues/31) (it looks quite simple to implement - use some existing lib like zxing on top of web camera and submit a PR).

-There are also other plugins to try:
+There are also other plugins to try (sith web platform support):

 - see <https://github.com/xulihang/capacitor-plugin-dynamsoft-barcode-reader/tree/main/example>
 - see <https://www.npmjs.com/package/qr-scanner>